bayeslife/readinglist/ToWrite.md

 # Topics that I should write about

+## The technique for reading from the Azure Event Hub

+The pattern for interacting with Azure Event Hub…read in batches, buffer, retrying indefinitely,  use an offset.

 ## When to create a library?

 When you write software you are generally trying to deliver some service to end users and you are likely to achieve this through deployment of a set of micro services which provide the end user service.